-KYC, which stands for ‘Know Your Customer’, must be a familiar term for any Indian who tried to get any utility connections like sim, LPG or open a bank account.
+KYC, which stands for ‘Know Your Customer’, must be a familiar term for any Indian who tried to get any utility connections like a bank account, sim & LPG etc.

 Through a KYC form, details of the customer along with photocopies of valid government identity proofs are collected and stored in a database.

 Like the normal KYC, the idea of eKYC too is to verify the identity of an individual except that it is done online.

 eKYC involves the digital KYC authentication of individuals via demographic & biometric information stored in the UIDAI database, which is retrieved after the customer verifies their identity.

 This customer identification information is collected by UIDAI during the registration process for the Aadhaar initiative.

 eKYC is simple to perform & completely digital.
 The different types of eKYC differ based on the methods used by the customer to verify his or her identity before their KYC details are retrieved from the Aadhaar database.

 Online eKYC can be conducted either via OTP or biometric authentication.
 In these cases, an OTP is sent to the customer’s Aadhaar-registered mobile number to authenticate Aadhaar, or a scanner is used to read the customer’s fingerprints and retina & these readings are authenticated with the biometric information recorded for that individual in the UIDAI database.
 Online eKYC can only be used by financial institutions (FIs) that are regulated.
 Private entities can only use eKYC after paying a license fee.
 They must also pay transaction fee for every eKYC verification performed.

 Offline eKYC is performed either via XML or QR code.
 In the case of Aadhaar XML, the customer downloads an XML file with his or her demographic information.
 This file is readable by KYC verification service providers.
 Offline eKYC can also be conducted by scanning the QR code on the customer’s Aadhaar card.
 These methods of eKYC can be used by all businesses including private entities.